 ABOUT THIS HANDBOOK

-“I can say that this Handbook is very appreciated by me.
+“I can say that I greatly appreciate this handbook.
 It is innovative in substance and format.
 It has succeeded in breaking down gender stereotypes where women are always victims and men the perpetrators of violence.
-Everyone will find something that they can relate to in this Handbook.”
+Everyone will find something that they can relate to in this handbook.”

-(Newly appointed UN Infantry Battalion Commander)
+(Newly appointed United Nations Infantry Battalion Commander)

-“I clearly understand the importance of gender, but did not know how to really integrate gender considerations in my own work.
-Until I went through this Handbook.
+“I clearly understand the importance of gender, but did not know how to really integrate gender considerations in my own work until I went through this handbook.
 I found it really useful and practical.
-It provides concrete ideas for adapting a gender-responsive approach in a range of activities that a military peacekeeper would be involved in.
-The Checklist are a must read.”
+It provides concrete ideas for adopting a gender-responsive approach in a range of activities that a military peacekeeper would be involved in.
+The checklists are a must-read.”

-(UN Operations Officer)
+(United Nations Operations Officer)

-“The case studies presented in the Handbook are a reflection of many conflict and post-conflict settings around the world.
+“The case studies presented in the handbook are a reflection of many conflict and post-conflict settings around the world.
 The self-learning reflection questions are all very interesting and complex.
-A truly valuable tool for peacekeepers on the ground and a great addition to the current pre-deployment training!.”
+A truly valuable tool for peacekeepers on the ground and a great addition to the current predeployment training!”

-(Patrol Team Leader, UN Infantry Battalion)
+(Patrol Team Leader, United Nations Infantry Battalion)

 “I thought that gender was all about women.
-Now I know that it isn’t and that in fact it is much more than that.
-All thanks to this Handbook.
+Now I know that it isn’t and that in fact it is much more than that, all thanks to this handbook.
 I now see how and why gender is critical to the work of military peacekeepers, and how it can contribute to fostering lasting peace.
-The exercises in the Handbook provided me with an opportunity to practice and make mistakes in a safe environment.
+The exercises in the handbook provided me with an opportunity to practise and make mistakes in a safe environment.
 I look forward to applying this new knowledge in my upcoming deployment.”

-(Sergeant of UN Infantry Battalion)
+(Sergeant of United Nations Infantry Battalion)

-“This Handbook is a very useful – and a much-needed – trainer resource.
+“This handbook is a very useful – and a much-needed – trainer resource.
 It provides step-by-step guidance on how to conduct a training exercise in its entirety – from preparations, to running the exercise and debrief instructions.
 It offers trainers the flexibility to not only choose a case study that is relevant to their needs and context, but also provides options on how to actually use each individual case study.”

 (Trainer, Peacekeeping Training Centre)

 HOW TO USE THIS HANDBOOK